 By Kristin Della Volpe with Elmer G. Pinzon, MD, MPH, DABIPP, and Jeff Chandler, MS, PT

 The popularity of endurance sports has grown steadily over the past several decades.
-From running to rowing to cross country and cycling, the options for endurance training and competitive events are many.
-With this increased participation comes an increased risk of sports injuries and resultant pain.
-While prevention may be the best treatment, equally important is early diagnosis of acute pain conditions and referral to sports medicine specialists and physical therapists to prevent such injuries from progressing into recurring, chronic pain conditions.
+From running to rowing to cross country to Ironman events, and century cycling events, the options for endurance training and competitive events are many.
+With this increased participation comes an increased risk of overuse sports injuries and resultant musculoskeletal pain.
+While prevention may be the best treatment, equally important is early diagnosis of acute and chronic pain conditions and referral to sports medicine/musculoskeletal pain specialists and physical therapists to prevent such injuries from progressing into more recurring, chronic pain conditions.

-Endurance athletes frequently first present to their primary care provider with an acute pain condition, such as tendonitis or low back pain, making a greater awareness of treatment options for common musculoskeletal pain conditions essential to care in this setting.
-In addition, it is important for primary care physicians to convince their patients of the importance of rehabilitation for correction of musculoskeletal abnormalities and improper training before acute conditions turn chronic.
+Endurance athletes frequently first present to their primary care provider with an acute/subacute and sometime chronic condition, such as musculosketal tendonitis or lower back pain, making a greater awareness of treatment options for common musculoskeletal pain conditions essential to care in this setting.
+In addition, it is important for primary care physicians to convince their patients of the importance of rehabilitation for correction of musculoskeletal abnormalities and improper training before acute/subacute conditions turn chronic.

-In endurance athletes, musculoskeletal injury occurs when cumulative forces exceed the tissue’s ability to withstand such forces either due to isolated macrotrauma—such as a rotational injury to a joint, blunt trauma, or sudden overload causing a tear—or repetitive microtrauma—such as tendonitis, nerve compression, or stress fractures.
+In endurance athletes, musculoskeletal injury occurs when repetitive, cumulative forces exceed the tissue’s ability to withstand such forces either due to isolated macrotrauma—such as a rotational injury to a joint, blunt trauma, or sudden overload causing a tear—or repetitive microtrauma—such as tendonitis, nerve compression, or stress fractures.
 Often, specific biomechanical or physiological factors predispose an athlete to injury.

-This review provides treatment options for three common sports injuries in endurance athletes: Achilles tendonitis/plantar fasciitis, rotator cuff tendonitis, and spine-related pain conditions.
-The authors discuss management from the perspective of a physician and a physical therapist to provide a wide spectrum of approaches.
+This review provides treatment options for three isolated, but common sports-related musculoskeletal injuries in endurance athletes: Achilles tendonitis/plantar fasciitis, rotator cuff tendonitis, and spine-related pain conditions.
+The authors discuss management from the perspective of a musculoskeletal pain physician and a physical therapist to provide a wide spectrum of approaches.

 Achilles Tendonitis/Plantar Fasciitis